 After you have downloaded the Schengen visa application form for Chinese passport holders and filled in all the required details, you should submit it together with all the other documents to the Schengen consulate in Beijing in person.
 Make sure that you have carried all the documents.
 You can do this by devising a checklist for the documents required.
 Submit all the documents to any competent Schengen visa application processing consulate in Beijing.
 The two competent consulates are;

 - The consulate of the Schengen visa zone country in which you intend to spend most of your time.

-- The consulate of the Schengen visa zone country that you will make your initial entry.
+- The consulate of the Schengen visa zone country where you will make your initial entry.

 Schengen Visa Fees for Chinese Passport Holders and Citizens